CPOMUCL/GPSat/README.md

 - [ ] Unit testing (pytests).
 - [ ] Specify which gpytorch version should be used.

+# Install requirements with

+from your desired conda or virtual environment, from the directory containing requirements.txt run:

+`python -m pip install requirements.txt`

-### NOTE: plotting maps requires 'cartopy' package which can be install with: conda install -c conda-forge cartopy=0.20.2
+### NOTE: plotting maps requires 'cartopy' package which can be install with:

-Running python scripts must be done in the top directory of this repository
+`conda install -c conda-forge cartopy=0.20.2`

 ## Inline Example